 Make sure not to reuse or top off hydrogen peroxide solution after it has been neutralized, as it will have lost its disinfecting power.

 Be sure to dry your case thoroughly between uses and to replace your case every 2-3 months to prevent infection.

 It is important to note that hydrogen peroxide solutions will change into unpreserved saline.
 Therefore, if contact lenses are stored for extensive periods of time (e.g. more than a couple days), it is safer to consider multiple-purpose solutions for long term.

 Hydrogen peroxide-based solutions are known for their exceptional disinfecting ability.
-At James Tracey Eye Care, in Midtown, our patients are extremely satisfied with the cleanliness and comfort they experience when using hydrogen peroxide-based solutions for their contact lenses.
+At James Tracey Eye Care, in Woodcliff Lake, our patients are extremely satisfied with the cleanliness and comfort they experience when using hydrogen peroxide-based solutions for their contact lenses.
 Speak with James Sinoway O.D. to find out whether this solution is right for you.